timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 ```
 The _keys_ you can `cd` into are based on the type of node you're currently in:
 - If the current node is a dictionary, the keys of the dictionary are the keys you can cd into.
 - If the current node is a list, the keys are integers from 0 to the length of the list minus one.

-You don't have to treat the key differently just because it's an integer.
+You don't have to treat the key differently based on whether you're in a list or dicitonary.
+The tool knows what type of key is needed.

 There are invalid `cd`s based on the current node:
 ```commandline